General Argyres-Douglas Theory: AD points from 6d theory

 We also find

 which is the same as the earlier results using $R(B)$.
 In the large $N$ and large $k$ limit, we have

 So it is possible to find the gravity dual for this class of theory in the large $N$ and large $k$ limit.
-Once we know $R(B)$, it is easy to find the central charges for the other $(A_{k-1},A_{N-1})$ theory where we do not have a 3d mirror theory yet.
-The same method can be used to calculate $R(B)$ for other class of SCFTs if the 3d mirror theories for a subclass can be found.
+Once we know $R(B)$, it is easy to find the central charges for the other $(A_{k-1},A_{N-1})$ theory where 3d mirror theory is not known yet.
+The same method can be used to calculate $R(B)$ of other class of SCFTs if the 3d mirror theories for a subclass can be found.